KARAN-D05/Computing_Machinery_from_Scratch/README.md

 Through each iteration, the goal was simple: make the machine **smarter, more autonomous, programmable and more reliable**.

-Today, the Repeated Arithmetic Machine is a modular, 4-bit arithmetic computing system with feedback-driven control, automation, error handling and ability to execute programs— a full evolution from a simple prototype to a fully autonomous, intelligent machine.
+Today, the Repeated Arithmetic Machine(name of the computing machine) is a modular, 4-bit arithmetic computing system with feedback-driven control, automation, error handling and ability to execute programs— a full evolution from a simple prototype to a fully autonomous, intelligent machine.

 [Machine Schematics - From Idea to Intelligence(V1-V3)](Images/RAM_Project_Evolution.pdf)